DemianFlury/DemianFlury/README.md

 - 📫 Reach out to me: demianflury@proton.me
 - 🏐 I play volleyball
 - 🎸 and the guitar!
-- ⚡ Fun fact: I like nature, despite the many bugs.
+- ⚡ Fun fact: I like nature, despite the many bugs (see what I did there)

 # My Skills include